 Singapore’s experience is in some ways unique, a reflection of the extraordinary way in which this small city-state has turned its lack of natural resources into a source of technical and government-led ingenuity.
 But Singapore’s experience also holds lessons for larger countries as well, for the resources constraints that Singapore has faced for decades will increasingly affect even giants like India and China.

-Mark Clifford is Executive Director of the Asia Business Council and has authored or coauthored five books on Asia, including Building Energy Efficiency: Why Green Buildings Are Key to Asia’s Future, Troubled Tiger: Businessmen, Bureaucrats and Generals in South Korea and, with Supachai Panitchpakdi, China and the WTO: Changing China, Changing World Trade.
+Is Executive Director of the Asia Business Council and has authored or coauthored five books on Asia, including Building Energy Efficiency: Why Green Buildings Are Key to Asia’s Future, Troubled Tiger: Businessmen, Bureaucrats and Generals in South Korea and, with Supachai Panitchpakdi, China and the WTO: Changing China, Changing World Trade